Cognigy/Documentation/docs/en/docs/ai/tools/management-ui.md

 This expiration value determines the amount of minutes from when a contact profile was last active in a conversation until it is deleted.

-- Conversation Expiration

-This expiration value determines the amount of minutes from when a conversation is created until it is deleted.

 - Session Expiration

 This expiration value determines the amount of minutes from when the last message in a session was sent until the session is deleted.
 This means that the expiration timer is reset on every new message in a session.

 The [session expiration]({{config.site_url}}ai/endpoints/session-management/) can also be configured in the individual Endpoints for some Endpoints.
 In case the value is also configured there, the smallest value will be used.

+- Conversation Expiration

+This expiration value determines the amount of minutes from when a [conversation]({{config.site_url}}ai/tools/analytics/analytics-concepts/#conversations) is created until it is deleted from the database.

+- Analytics Expiration

+This expiration value determines the amount of minutes from when the data of the [Analytics]({{config.site_url}}ai/tools/analytics/analytics-concepts) is created until it is deleted from the database.

+- Insight's Session Data Expiration

+This expiration value determines the amount of minutes from when the data of Insight's Session is created until it is deleted from the database.

+- Steps Data Expiration

+This expiration value determines the amount of minutes from when the data of [Steps]({{config.site_url}}ai/tools/analytics/analytics-concepts/#steps) is created until it is deleted from the database.

 It is also possible to set a server-wide maximum expiration time for all the sensitive data mentioned above.
 This is documented in the infrastructure documentation that is provided to customers upon installation.